Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 Coming back to this context of "many meetings", if you see yourself in a meeting again that feels off or boring, try asking yourself:

 > Am I feeling bored?
 Why so?
-Can it be that I am not participating in the desired outcome of the meeting?
-And if so, is
+Is it possible that I am not participating in the desired outcome of the meeting?
+And if
-> my presence here in this meeting really necessary?
-Could I simply ask for a summary afterward and jump outside the
+> so, is my presence here in this meeting really necessary?
+Could I simply ask for a summary afterward and jump outside
-> meeting to do something more productive?
+> the meeting to do something more productive?
 >
-> On the other side, is it OK to feel bored in this meeting?
+> Contrarily, is it OK to feel bored in this meeting?
 Or should I participate and engage with my peers to
 > contribute to the outcome of the meeting?

 In these situations, I encounter a pattern such as:

-- If the meeting is not boring, it is productive and will produce a rich outcome for you and hopefully for all participants.
+- If the meeting is not boring, it is productive and will produce a rich outcome for you and, hopefully, all participants.
 - If the meeting is boring, then either A) it is OK to be boring, politely ask to leave, and you will get the summary afterward, or B) it is not OK to be boring.
 Your participation is necessary for the outcome of the meeting.
 Try being more engaging with your peers, and the meeting won't be boring.